Full Motion Flight Simulator

 Control loading or force feedback is the feeling of resistance in the flight controls when they are moved from their neutral position.

-Aside from the motion system, the dynamic force feedback in our flight simulator is most complex element to simulate.
+Aside from the motion system, the dynamic force feedback in our flight simulator is the most complex element to simulate.
 Our sim uses electric motors to create the control feel by varying the output torque to the motors based on signals governed by the aircraft flight conditions, including IAS and wind component.

 Because it's computer controlled, we can tune the control feel to exactly match that of the real aircraft, which also allows the flight controls to move realistically according to input from the autopilot.